 What if I'm taking a 4-credit class and my scholarship limits me to 18 hours?

 Wonderful!
-Please contact Dr. Steltenpohl by email or phone (812-465-1245) to set yourself up as a potential internship location and so we can know what you're looking for in an intern.
+Please contact contact one of our internship coordinators so we can know what you're looking for in an intern.
 Interns are placed based on student and organizational interest; our focus is on mutually-beneficial relationships.

 Provides for a minimum of 150 hours supervised experience related to psychology.
 Students are expected to arrange internships with approval of instructor, maintain a log of their experiences, and meet regularly with instructor.
 Assignments are negotiated with the instructor based on the demands of the particular internship experience.
 A maximum of 3 hours may count toward the 41 hours necessary for the psychology major.